govuk-one-login/mobile-id-check-async/backend-api/docs/logging.md

 As a single logger instance is shared across the modules of our Lambda, these keys will persist until cleared or overwritten.
 Request-specific keys should be cleared at the start of each Lambda invocation by calling `logger.resetKeys()`.

+## Rules and conventions for logging

-## Log Levels
+### Log Levels

 The log level for all of our Lambda functions is configured using the `Globals.Function.LoggingConfig` in our `template.yaml`.
 Currently, the log level is set to DEBUG in our dev environment, and INFO in every other environment.
 This means that only logs with a level of DEBUG or above will be visible in dev, and only INFO or above in all other environments.

-Most of our informational logs - such as logs for the attempt and success of each network call - are logged at debug level.
+Most of our non-error logs - such as logs for the attempt and success of each network call - are logged at DEBUG level.
 This will make it easier to debug issues where they can be reproduced in dev (which is most of the time), without emitting too many redundant logs to CloudWatch in higher environments.
 If more information is needed to debug a recurring issue that surfaces only in higher environments, a specific log message can be escalated to INFO level for a